NCBI-Hackathons/svcompare/README.md

 ### test_data:
 - GIAB_H002_081716.vcf.zip: includes the merged calls of GIAB HG002 based on 16 call sets.
 - GIAB_H002_081716.vcf_anno.zip: The resulting file from SURVIVOR_ant based on the merged file of GIAB HG002.
+- caller_tech.map.txt: table linking callers and technologies to use in statistics generation.

 ************************************